tursodatabase/libsql/ext/wasm/README-dist.txt

 - jswasm/sqlite3.mjs is the same but in ES6 module form

-- jswasm/sqlite3-bundler-friendly.mjs is the same as the ES6 module
-  with small tweaks to make it compatible with "bundler" tools commonly seen in node.js-based projects.
+- jswasm/*-bundler-friendly.js and .mjs are variants which are intended to be compatible with "bundler" tools commonly seen in node.js-based projects.
+Projects using such tools should use those variants, where available, instead of files without the "-bundler-friendly" suffix.
+Some files do not have separate variants.

 - jswasm/sqlite3.wasm is the binary WASM file imported by all of the above-listed JS files.